-What do brands think of Facebook's News Feed shift?
+What do brands think of Facebook's news feed shift?

 Parse.ly, an analytics company used by many top publishers, said in a blog post last year that data from February to October showed a 25 percent decrease in Facebook referral traffic.
 Meanwhile, Google referral traffic increased 17 percent during the same period.

-An analysis from Press Association found that the clickbait crackdown has already reflected in decreased engagement for news publishers.
+An analysis from the Press Association found that the clickbait crackdown has already resulted in decreased engagement for news publishers.

 "They always have to strike a balance between the stickiness of the platform and how often people come back and how long they stay for and the monetization.
 There is a desire to make sure people feel value when they go there," said Kieley Taylor, managing partner and global head of social at Group M.